Homotopical resolutions associated to deformable adjunctions: 2-categorical structure of homotopical resolutions

 \section{2-categorical structure of homotopical resolutions}

 We conclude with a few observations about the 2-categorical structure of the resolutions of Corollary \ref{cor:resolutions}.
 We do not have a specific application in mind.
 However, certain aspects of homotopy theory, sometimes in the guise of $\infty$-category theory, can be productively guided by 2-category theory.
-One instance of this has to do with the free \emph{homotopy coherent adjunction}, inspired by the free 2-category $\Adj$ containing an adjunction, which satisfies an analogous universal property having to do with adjunctions between $\infty$-categories.
-This is the subject of a forthcoming paper of the second author and Dominic Verity \cite{riehlverity}.
+One instance of this has to do with the free \emph{homotopy coherent adjunction}, inspired by the free 2-category $\Adj$ containing an adjunction, which satisfies an analogous universal property having to do with adjunctions between $\infty$-categories \cite{riehlverity}.
 We believe that interpreting homotopical resolutions in this context provides a conceptual explanation for their efficacy.

-The 2-category $\Adj$ has two objects $0,1$ and hom-categories Here $\Del_+$ is the category of finite ordinals and order preserving maps and $\Del_{\infty} = \Del_{-\infty}^{\op}$ are the subcategories of non-empty ordinals and maps that preserve the top and bottom elements respectively.
+The 2-category $\Adj$ has two objects $0,1$ and hom-categories Here $\Del_+$ is the category of finite ordinals and order preserving maps and $\Del_{\infty}$ and its opposite $\Del_{-\infty}$ are the subcategories of non-empty ordinals and maps that preserve the top and bottom elements respectively.
+The composition of 1-cells with domain and codomain 0 is by ordinal sum This composition extends to 2-cells by ``horizontal juxtaposition'' of order preserving maps.
+Composition for endo-1- and 2-cells of 1 is defined analogously, and these composition operations restrict to the subcategories $\Del_{-\infty}$ and $\Del_\infty$ defining the other hom-categories.
+See \cite{schanuelstreet} or \cite{riehlverity} for more details.

 Suppose given a (simplicial) Quillen adjunction $F \colon \aC \rightleftarrows \aD \colon G$ between cofibrantly generated (simplicial) model categories.
 By Corollaries \ref{cor:resolutions} and \ref{cor:simpresol} there exist diagrams \eqref{eq:cosimpresol} of (simplicial) functors and (simplicial) natural transformations between the (fibrant simplicial) categories $\aC^{\cf}$ and $\aD^{\cf}$.
 This data assembles into a morphism $H \colon \Adj \to \hCat$, where the target is the 2-category of (simplicial) homotopical categories, (simplicial) homotopical functors, and (simplicial) natural weak equivalences---but this map is not a strict 2-functor.
 Instead it is a coherent mix of a lax and colax functor in a way we shall now describe.